stutisaxena002/Cab-Booking-Application/README.md

+It is a visible application that is abbreviated from that of ola app but with added extra miscellaneous features to enhance it's credibility.

 It is an android application with the use of java and firebase.

 This app is a full fledged application for Customer Driver Booking for cab.